Djokovic claims his first title of year in Rome

 Djokovic's sixth Italian Open win gives him a record 38 Masters titles.

-The Serbian was unable to start his year at Athe Australian Open as planned, instead returning in Dubai in February.
+The Serbian was unable to start his year at the Australian Open as planned, instead returning in Dubai in February.

 His start on the clay was rusty with a first-round exit in Monte Carlo, but he has gathered pace with the semi-final in Madrid and now the Rome title in the last major tournament before Roland Garros.